MicrosoftDocs/visualstudio-docs/docs/ide/file-nesting-in-solution-explorer.md

 ### The addedExtension provider

 This provider nests files with an additional extension under the file without an additional extension.
 The additional extension can only appear at the end of the full filename.
-Let's take a look at an example:
+Consider the following example:

 ![addedExtension example rules](media/filenesting_addedextension.png) ![addedExtension example effect](media/filenesting_addedextension_effect.png)

-* **file.html.css** is nested under **file.html** because of the addedExtension rule
+* *file.html.css* is nested under *file.html* because of the **addedExtension** rule

 ### The pathSegment provider

 This provider nests files with an additional extension under a file without an additional extension.
 The additional extension can only appear at the middle of the full filename.
-Let's take a look at an example:
+Consider the following example:

 ![pathSegment example rules](media/filenesting_pathsegment.png) ![pathSegment example effect](media/filenesting_pathsegment_effect.png)